 In order to add two numbers, we consider the following network:

-The concentrations of species $A$ and $B$ are added and the result is stored in the steady state concentration of $C$.
-The original input species $A$ and $B$ are catalysts and their concentrations are preserved.
-Let $[A] = [A(t)] = [A(0)]$ and $[B] = [B(t)] = [B(0)]$.
-Then the dynamics of network~\ref{module_addition} is given by
+In this network, the original input species $A$ and $B$ are catalysts, and thus their concentrations remain constant.
+The concentrations of species $A$ and $B$ are added, with the resulting value stored in the steady-state concentration of $C$.
+Let $[A] = [A(0)]$ and $[B] = [B(0)]$.
+Then the dynamics associated with the network~\eqref{module_addition} is given by